 Create additional opportunities for public engagement and input prior to ECA execution or modification to enhance transparency.

-Franchise Agreements

 4.2 Franchise Review Committee Process Improvements

+Committee Observation

+The Committee notes that several findings from the prior audit cycle have been fully remediated, demonstrating responsiveness by both SDG&E and City departments.
+Other prior concern, particularly those related to undergrounding cost variability, have shown measurable improvement, though they remain subject to external factors and long-term project complexity.

+The Committee recognizes that not all audit findings are capable of immediate or permanent resolution and that continuous improvement, rather than the absence of all findings, represents a reasonable and appropriate benchmark for long-term franchise oversight.

+Committee Recommendation

+The Committee recommends continued monitoring of prior audit themes to ensure sustained progress, while acknowledging that some matters require ongoing management rather than one-time corrective action.
+In addition, the Committee recommends the following process improvements:

 Create a plain language summary of all agreements, purpose, process, and timelines for the Committee and the public to better understand.

 Align all agreement renegotiation timelines to coincide with FCRC biennial review cycle to ensure more effective public engagement.